openml/automlbenchmark/docs/HOWTO.md

 see [Framework integration](#frameworks-requiring-a-dedicated-virtual-env)

 ### Framework setup is not executed
 Try the following:
 - force the setup using the `-s only` or `-s force` arg on the command line:
   - `-s only` or `--setup=only` will force the setup and skip the benchmark run.
   - `-s force` or `--setup=force` will force the setup and run the benchmark immediately.
 - delete the `.marker_setup_safe_to_delete` from the framework module and try to run the benchmark again.
 This marker file is automatically created after a successful setup to avoid having to execute it each tine (setup phase can be time-consuming), this marker then prevents auto-setup, except if the `-s only` or `-s force` args above are used.

+### Framework setup fails
+If the setup fails, first note that only the following OS are fully supported:
+- Ubuntu 18.04

+The setup is created for Debian-based linux environments, and macOS (most frameworks can be installed on macOS, ideally with `brew` installed, but there may be a few exceptions), so it may work with other Linux environments not listed above (e.g. Debian, Ubuntu 20.04, ...).
+The best way to run benchmarks on non-supported OS, is to use the docker mode.

+If the setup fails on a supported environment, please try the following:
+- force the setup: see above.
+- ensure that the same framework is not set up multiple times in parallel on the same machine:
+  - first use `python runbenchmark.py MyFramework -s only` on one terminal.
+  - then you can trigger multiple `python runbenchmark.py MyFramework ...` (without `-s` option) in parallel.
+- delete the `lib` and `venv` folders, if present, under the given framework folder (e.g. `frameworks/MyFramework`), and try the setup again.

 [README]: ./README.md
 [OpenML]: https://openml.org